Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

 \subsection{\textbf{Graph Neural Networks}}

-CNN and RNN are usually used for data represented in the Euclidean space.
-In light of the increasing trend of data represented by graphs with nodes and edges, graph neural networks (GNNs) are gaining popularity in recent years \cite{wu2020comprehensive}.
-GNNs can handle node-level (e.g., node classification), edge-level (e.g., link prediction) and graph-level (e.g., graph regression) tasks, with pooling and readout operations.
-Small molecules, when represented as molecular graphs (Fig~\ref{fgr:molrep}C), are naturally appealing to the application of GNNs for both molecular property prediction and molecule generation.
+CNNs and RNNs are usually applied on data represented in the Euclidean space.
+In recent years, graph neural networks (GNNs) are gaining popularity to model data represented in graphs with a set of nodes and edges \cite{wu2020comprehensive}.
+GNNs can handle node-level (e.g., node classification), edge-level (e.g., link prediction) and graph-level (e.g., graph regression) tasks, with neighborhood aggregation, pooling and readout operations.
+Small molecules, when represented as molecular graphs (Fig~\ref{fgr:molrep}C), are naturally appealing to the application of GNNs for both molecular property prediction and molecule generation tasks (see Section~\ref{sec2_2_1} ``Molecular Graphs)".

-Two major types of GNNs are convolutional GNNs and recurrent GNNs \cite{wu2020comprehensive}.
-In recurrent GNNs, node representation is learned via some recurrent neural architectures, such as the Graph Gated Neural Network (GGNN) \cite{li2015gated}.
+Two major types of GNNs are convolutional GNNs (ConvGNNs) and recurrent GNNs \cite{wu2020comprehensive}.
+In the recurrent GNNs, node representation is learned via some recurrent neural architectures, such as the graph gated neural network (GGNN) \cite{li2015gated}.
 On the other hand, ConvGNNs generalize the convolution operation from grid data to graph data and can stack multiple graph convolutional layers to extract high-level node representations.
-ConvGNNs play a central role in building up many other complex GNNs, which can be further categorized into two subtypes: 1) spectral-based: ChebNet \cite{defferrard2016convolutional}, Graph Convolutional Network (GraphConv) \cite{kipf2016semi} and 2) spatial-based: Message Passing Neural Networks (MPNN) \cite{gilmer2017neural}, GraphSAGE \cite{hamilton2017inductive}, Graph Attention Network (GAT) \cite{velivckovic2017graph}, Graph Isomorphism Network (GIN) \cite{xu2018powerful}.
+ConvGNNs play a central role in building up many other complex GNNs, which can be further categorized into two subtypes: 1) Spectral-based: ChebNet \cite{defferrard2016convolutional}, graph convolutional network (GraphConv) \cite{kipf2016semi} and 2) Spatial-based: message passing neural networks (MPNN) \cite{gilmer2017neural}, GraphSAGE \cite{hamilton2017inductive}, graph attention network (GAT) \cite{velivckovic2017graph}, graph isomorphism network (GIN) \cite{xu2018powerful}.